dalespiteri/citylinemaps/README.md

-# citylinemaps
+# CityNews Maps
-A custom map maker for Cityline News using the Google Maps API to follow Citynews branding guidelines for fonts, colours, markers, and custom labeling.
+A custom map maker for CityNews using the Google Maps API to follow Citynews branding guidelines for fonts, colours, markers, and custom labeling.

 <hr />